 Recommended Lawn Care Services

 - TruGreen: TruGreen services every state except for Alaska and Hawaii.
 TruGreen offers five annual plans with a la carte services, such as pest control.
 This allows you to customize your lawn care or reseeding with everything from fertilization to aeration.
-TruGreen’s plans range from $558–$890 per year.
+TruGreen’s plans range from $558–$890 per year as a national average.

 - Lawnbright: Lawnbright is a DIY lawn care product subscription service.
-It focuses on natural lawn care products free of harsh chemicals and toxins.
+It focuses on products free of harsh chemicals and toxins to create a natural lawn.
 Lawnbright creates a custom plan for your lawn based on a soil test.
 Once your needs are understood, it sends along with easy-to-use products that attach directly to your hose.
 Its offerings include materials that help with reseeding.
 Lawnbright’s custom plans cost around $200 a year.

 Our Rating Methodology